-Aikido is a relatively modern Japanese martial art which originates from an ancient Samurai form of unarmed combat.
-It neutralizes an opponent’s aggression through the harmony of movement and precise timing.
+Aikido is a modern Japanese martial art that teaches practitioners to neutralize aggression through harmony of movement and precise timing.
+It originates from an ancient Samurai form of unarmed combat.

-Aikido is an extremely effective self-defense art that is both non-competitive and non-aggressive.
+Aikido is an extremely effective self-defence art that is both non-competitive and non-aggressive.
 It does not meet force with resistance or brute strength.
 Instead it redirects an aggressor’s force with well-timed, flowing, circular movements.
 In this way, rather than relying on one’s strength to overpower an attacker, their own movements and momentum are utilized to compromise their balance and stability.
-Once he is unbalanced, the attacker is subdued or dispensed with through the use of a wide range of joint locks, pins or throws.
+Once they are unbalanced, the attacker is subdued or dealt with through the a wide range of joint locks, pins or throws.

 Although Aikido itself is considered a modern martial art, it has roots and traditions that are extremely old.
 Today, this deep history continues to be studied and maintained and this brings traditional Japanese insights to today’s students.